akustika/dkim/content/home/about.md

 # Biography

 I am a PhD candidate of linguistics at McGill University.
 Broadly, I am interested in speech perception and production, phonetics, second language acquisition and psycholinguistics.
-My research is focused on second-language speech learning, linguistic and cognitive mechanisms in speech perception and production, and adaptive processes in speech perception.
+My research focuses on second-language speech learning, linguistic and cognitive mechanisms in speech perception and production, and adaptive processes in speech perception.
 I am particularly interested in how these processes differ across individuals and how they are integrated to broaden our understanding of cognitive mechanisms in speech processing and language learning.

 Currently, I am working on my PhD dissertation on how listeners overcome challenging listening conditions and what makes listeners better adapt to variability in both the signal and listening environments.